 Chromium cobalt is the metal that we use for almost all partial frameworks.
-There are newer products on the market especially for digital design.
+There are several newer products on the market especially for digital design that are metal free..
 Ultaire AKP is a high strength polymer that can replace the metal.
 Ultaire AKP is made by Solvay dental 360.
 Pekkton is another material that can replace metal frameworks but is more common for implant framework cases.
 Another material that the lab mills partial frameworks for are Zirlux Acetal, which also comes in pink.

 Maintenance costs of partial dentures